 When you order a dish at the restaurant and there are a lot of options for the main course, you aren’t really satisfied with your choice because you’re constantly thinking about the other options.
 This leads to a feeling of regret, thus you’re not happy.

-It turns out that someone who was living more than 2000 years ago has a better answer than a young Youtuber who only thinks about the number of his subscribers:
+It turns out that someone who lived more than 2000 years ago had a better answer than a young Youtuber who only thinks about the number of his subscribers:

 For example, when someone is thirsty and he is drinking water.
 While he drinks he feels pleasure.
 The static pleasure comes afterward.
 Once this person finishes with the drinking water process, he’s now satisfied and he now feels good.
 I’m sure that you can easily imagine the state of the “moving” pleasure when you’re eating, drinking alcohol, or having sex.
 Also, imagine the “static” pleasure right after the previously mentioned activities.

 If you think about it for a moment, you will realize that we can’t be in that pleasure state for too long – the moving one.
 You can’t drink water forever.
 You can’t have sex that you enjoy for hours.
-You can eat 10 pounds of chocolate.
+You can’t eat 10 pounds of chocolate.
 You can’t constantly get sales on your online store.
 You can’t listen to your favorite song all day.
 Or can you?

 We do all type of crazy shit to feel better.
 The sad part is that we’re doing them too often and at some point, these things are becoming habits.